Insect bite prevention

-- Ensure the net is intact (no tears).
+- Make sure the net is intact (no tears).

 - Tuck it under the mattress.

-- Ensure it is not touching you (or you may still be bitten through the net).
+- Make sure it is not touching you (you could be bitten through the net).

 - Use for playpens, cribs, or strollers to protect young children.